Bell Sound Studios: The 1960s

 In 1965, the McCoys recorded their hit song "Hang On Sloopy" at Bell Sound.
 The same year, after renewed interest in the band's 1964 regional release of "Hanky Panky", Tommy James, backed by a freshly-recruited quintet that would serve as his new Shondells, re-recorded a new version of the song and its eponymous LP at the studio.
 Notable songs recorded at the studios in 1966 included the Bobby Hebb song "Sunny" and Mitch Ryder and the Detroit Wheels' song "Devil with a Blue Dress On".

 In 1961, the studio hired 15-year recording industry veteran Irv Jerome, who grew the studios' business recording commercials for radio and television, including work for Madison Avenue firms like Ted Bates, J. Walter Thompson, BBD&O, Benton & Bowles, Young & Rubicam, Ogilvy & Mather, and produced ads for Pepsi, Coke, Ford, and Barneys.
 Bell Sound would eventually be utilized by nearly every Madison Avenue advertising agency, with this business becoming 35-40% of the studio's annual revenue by 1968.

 In 1965, when the company expanded into high-speed tape duplication services with its A&B Duplicators, Ltd. subsidiary, Bell Sound managers did not find equipment that offered the features and flexibility the company required, so Bell Sound developed their own tape duplication machines, which the company marketed and sold under the Electro Sound brand beginning in 1966.
-The studio's research and development team developed a new 12-track 2-inch tape recorder that offered higher-quality recording than the 8-track 1-inch and 16-track 2-inch recorders in use at other studios.
-Early adoption of 12-track 2-inch technology introduced an unforeseen challenge, however - as the only studio in New York City using a 12-track 2-inch device at the time, recordings produced at Bell Sound lacked compatibility with other studios.
+The studio's research and development team developed an innovative 12-track 2-inch tape recorder that offered higher-quality recording than the 8-track 1-inch and 16-track 2-inch recorders in use at other studios.
+Early adoption of 12-track 2-inch technology introduced an incompatibility with other studios, as this was a one of a kind device.

 In January 1968, co-owner Don Cronin died in a plane crash.
 In November of that year, faced with rising rent and other financial challenges, Weintraub sold Bell Sound Studios and its affiliates to Viewlex, a Long Island music and entertainment conglomerate that purchased a controlling interest in the Kama Sutra and Buddah Records labels.